Checkmarx/JS-SCP/src/input-validation/data-sources.md

 # Data sources

+Modern Web Applications have multiple data sources such as user interfaces and third party services via APIs.

-Anytime data is passed from a trusted source to a less trusted source, integrity checks should be made.
-This guarantees that the data has not been tampered with and we are receiving the intended data.
+These **data sources should be identified and classified as trusted and untrusted**. **Anytime data is passed from a trusted source to a less trusted one, integrity checks should be made** in order to guarantee that the data has not been tampered with.

+While classifying data sources don't take them as trusted because of the size or importance of the entity ruling them.
+If the data source is out of your control you're better classifying them as untrusted, otherwise your application can be compromised through them.

 Other data source checks include:

 * _Cross-system consistency checks_
 * _Hash totals_